hanxiaomax/Learncpp_CN/docs/1-2-comments.md

 ```

-There are quite a few reasons you might want to do this:
+你需要这么做的原因有很多：

 	1. You’re working on a new piece of code that won’t compile yet, and you need to run the program.
 The compiler won’t let you compile the code if there are compiler errors.
 Commenting out the code that won’t compile will allow the program to compile so you can run it.
 When you’re ready, you can uncomment the code, and continue working on it.
-2. You’ve written new code that compiles but doesn’t work correctly, and you don’t have time to fix it until later.
+1. You’ve written new code that compiles but doesn’t work correctly, and you don’t have time to fix it until later.
 Commenting out the broken code will ensure the broken code doesn’t execute and cause problems until you can fix it.
-3. To find the source of an error.
+2. To find the source of an error.
 If a program isn’t producing the desired results (or is crashing), it can sometimes be useful to disable parts of your code to see if you can isolate what’s causing it to not work correctly.
 If you comment out one or more lines of code, and your program starts working as expected (or stops crashing), odds are whatever you last commented out was part of the problem.
 You can then investigate why those lines of code are causing the problem.
-4. You want to replace one piece of code with another piece of code.
+3. You want to replace one piece of code with another piece of code.
 Instead of just deleting the original code, you can comment it out and leave it there for reference until you’re sure your new code works properly.
 Once you are sure your new code is working, you can remove the old commented out code.
 If you can’t get your new code to work, you can always delete the new code and uncomment the old code to revert to what you had before.

 Commenting out code is a common thing to do while developing, so many IDEs provide support for commenting out a highlighted section of code.
 How you access this functionality varies by IDE.